Playstreet

 Why are our senses important?
 Sensory development is important for a child’s overall health and wellbeing.
 It forms the foundation of a child’s learning and perception.
 Sensory systems do not develop in isolation.
 Sensory Integration (SI) was introduced in the Read more…

-By Vandna Sinha, 1 year1 year ago
+By Vandna Sinha, 4 years4 years ago

 Speech and Language